opennorth/opennorth.ca/_posts/2016-04-11-open-north-newsletter-spring-2016.md

 Our newest version - the **Capital Project module** - is proving popular with cities and residents alike in Cambridge, Kelowna, Saint-Rémi, Moose Jaw, and Grande Prairie, with the latter seeing the most feedback of any engagement effort to date.

 Congratulations to Newmarket, Ontario and Langley Township, British Columbia who completed their **fourth** consecutive Citizen Budget consultation this year!
 These two online budget engagement pioneers earned a free customization (value = $1,000) on their 4th consultation and our endless admiration for their dedicated, long-term community engagement.

-**Research and Development.** Citizen Budget is now _fully compatible with all mobile devices_, bringing cutting-edge budget engagement to everyone, regardless of their choice of device.
-Coming soon, Citizen Budget will be accessible to the vision-impaired through [WCAG/AODA compliance](http://accessontario.com/aoda/), while other new features and design upgrades further improve your ability to engage your stakeholder.

 **L’Institut du Nouveau Monde and Open North partner up!** Public participation, when properly planned and implemented, is an asset for policymakers, who can not only count on a population that is more aware and mobilized, but also better understand the community's aspirations.
 Open North and l’Institut du Nouveau Monde are pooling together their expertise for the development of a fun, educational and in-depth service for municipalities in Quebec.
 Stay tuned for more details on this exciting pilot project this spring!